ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 evidence-format
 : The evidence-format parameter indicates the IANA Media Type of the attestation evidence contained in the evidence parameter.
-It MUST be present if the evidence parameter is present and the format is not an EAT.
+The absence of this parameter indicates that the format is "application/cwt".
+It MUST be present if the evidence parameter is present and the format is not "application/cwt".

 evidence
 : The evidence parameter contains the attestation evidence.
 This parameter